greenbone/opensight-golang-libraries/pkg/query/README.md

 <a name="ResponseWithMetadata"></a>
 ## type ResponseWithMetadata

 ResponseWithMetadata represents a response with associated metadata.
 The metadata includes filter, paging, and sorting information.
-The 'Metadata' field is of type 'Metadata' and is required.
-The 'Data' field is of type 'T' and is also required.
+The 'Metadata' field is of type 'Metadata' includes filter, paging, and sorting information used in the query.
+The 'Data' field is of any type and represents the data retrieved by the query.

 ```go
 type ResponseWithMetadata[T any] struct {